Matchstick helps Medical Technology and Pharmaceutical clients bring life-changing products and services to market.

 Erika’s engaging style enables her to bring diverse perspectives together in unanticipated ways.
 Able to relate to people across functions and cultures, Erika bridges communication gaps, engaging teams to do their best work.

-Erika has a BA in Communications from Montclair State University and an MBA from Rutgers Business School.
+Erika has a BA in Communications from Montclair State University and an MBA from Rutgers University.
 She is a named inventor on a US patent.

 We won't take your money if we don't think we can do an outstanding job.